Jenny Jones, Baroness Jones of Moulsecoomb: The European Union and Brexit

-Fair Pay ratio
+Fair pay ratio

-Jones and the Green Party, alongside others, are deeply critical of the inequalities in the pay between the rich people and poor people.
-Jones supports calls by the New Economics Foundation to introduce a 10:1 pay ratio, whereby the highest earner in a company or institution should earn no more than 10 times the lowest paid employee.
-Jones's policy indicates that, if elected, this would be instigated in "City Hall, Transport for London, the fire brigade and the police", and she claims "more equal societies tend to be happier and healthier as well as experiencing lower levels of violent crime."
-This is a high priority for her candidacy and she states that "this would mean that no City Hall cleaner could earn less than a tenth the Mayor’s salary, and the Commissioner of the Met Police couldn’t earn more than ten times a young recruit."
+Jones and the Green Party, alongside others, are critical of the inequalities in the pay between rich and poor people.
+In 2011, she supported a call by the New Economics Foundation to introduce a 10:1 pay ratio, whereby the highest earner in a company or institution should earn no more than 10 times the lowest paid employee.
+In her 2012 mayoral campaign she said this would be instigated in "City Hall, Transport for London, the fire brigade and the police", saying "more equal societies tend to be happier and healthier as well as experiencing lower levels of violent crime."

 Transgender issues

 Jones's views on transgender issues have sometimes attracted media attention for differing from the Green Party's line.
-She claims that she supports trans rights, but does not support self-identification of gender and, in March 2018, re-tweeted a statement that linked self-identification to cases of child abuse in Telford.
-In the same year, Jones claims that her crowdfunder leaflets were defaced with "TERF" at the Green Party conference.
+She says that she supports trans rights, but does not support self-identification of gender and, in March 2018, re-tweeted a statement that linked self-identification to cases of child abuse in Telford.
+In the same year, Jones said that her crowdfunder leaflets were defaced with "TERF" at the Green Party conference.

-At the 2021 Conference, Jones spoke in favour of Motion E01, which argued that women were discriminated against "solely upon their biological sex".
+At the 2021 conference, Jones spoke in favour of Motion E01, which argued that women were discriminated against "solely upon their biological sex".
 This motion was defeated, following criticism that the motion excluded trans women.

 Healthy eating

-Jones has argued for big changes to London's current food culture as Chair of London Food during Ken Livingstone's second Mayoral term.
-During her time as chair, London Food released its ‘Food Strategy’ aiming to "help improve food in London’s schools, hospitals and other public institutions" and "offer people on low income better access to healthy and affordable food".
-Some of the reports key points were:
+Jones argued for big changes to London's food culture in her role as chair of London Food during Ken Livingstone's second mayoral term.
+In 2006, during her time as chair, London Food released its 'Food Strategy' aiming to "help improve food in London’s schools, hospitals and other public institutions" and "offer people on low income better access to healthy and affordable food".